hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

 * a set context attribute will overwrite a per element attribute, or a type attribute
 * a child set attribute changes overwrites the parent
 * no limit to how many live attributes that overwrite the earlier one.
 They stack by when applied.
-* live attributes added after the type definition created can hold actions, remotes and scripts
+* live attributes added after the type definition created can hold actions, remotes
 * live attributes added in a set context that have event listener actions can override more general ones
 * live attributes' actions added in a smaller context have higher priority than general action same event listener